ManavStud/Intelligent-Task-Manager/README.md

 *   Add cross-platform support for key-press detection.
 *   Enhance the blocklist parsing for different formats.

+# 6)USB and Audio Device Monitor

+## Overview

+The **USB and Audio Device Monitor** is a Python-based script that utilizes the WMI (Windows Management Instrumentation) library to track and display connected USB devices and audio devices.
+This program provides a simple and efficient way to monitor system peripherals.

+## Features

+*   Lists all connected USB devices.
+*   Lists all audio devices available on the system.
+*   Leverages the WMI library for system-level hardware monitoring.
+*   Lightweight and easy to run on any Windows system.

+## Prerequisites

+*   **Operating System**: Windows (as WMI is Windows-specific).
+*   **Python Version**: Python 3.12.5 or later.
+*   **Required Python Library**:

+*   wmi: For accessing and querying Windows Management Instrumentation.

+To install the WMI library, use:

+pip install wmi

+## Setup

+1.  **Install Python**: Ensure Python is installed and configured on your system.
+2.  **Install Dependencies**: Run the following command to install the required library:
+3.  pip install wmi
+4.  **Run the Script**: Save the script as device\_monitor.py and execute it using:
+5.  python device\_monitor.py

+## How It Works

+1.  **USB Device Monitoring**:

+*   Queries the Win32\_USBControllerDevice class via WMI.
+*   Iterates through all USB devices and prints their names.

+3.  **Audio Device Monitoring**:

+*   Queries the Win32\_SoundDevice class via WMI.
+*   Fetches and prints the name of each detected audio device.

+5.  **Execution**:

+*   When run, the script displays a list of USB devices and audio devices directly in the console.

+## Usage

+1.  **Monitor USB Devices**: Run the script to list all USB devices connected to your system.
+2.  **Monitor Audio Devices**: The script will also list all audio devices detected on your system.

+## Sample Output

+When executed, the script might output:

+USB Devices:

+USB Device: Generic USB Hub

+USB Device: USB Composite Device

+Audio Devices:

+Audio Device: Realtek High Definition Audio

+Audio Device: NVIDIA High Definition Audio

+## Customizing the Code

+*   **Device Filtering**: Modify the script to filter devices by specific properties (e.g., device type, manufacturer).
+*   **Logging**: Extend the script to log the output to a file for later review.
+*   **Device Status Monitoring**: Add functionality to detect when a device is connected or disconnected in real-time.

+## Known Limitations

+*   **OS Dependency**: This script only works on Windows systems due to its reliance on the WMI library.
+*   **Output Details**: The script currently displays only the device names.
+Additional details (e.g., device status or manufacturer) can be extracted but are not included by default.

+## Future Improvements

+1.  **Real-Time Monitoring**: Implement a feature to detect and log device connection/disconnection events.
+2.  **Enhanced Device Details**: Add functionality to display additional device information like manufacturer, status, and driver version.
+3.  **Cross-Platform Support**: Explore libraries like pyudev for extending functionality to Linux.
+4.  **GUI Integration**: Develop a user-friendly GUI for monitoring and managing connected devices.

 # 7)Active Window Input Tracker

 ## Overview